 Initially, while waiting for medications to start working, you may want to confine your cat to a room without carpet with their litter box (a bathroom or laundry room works well).
 Also, try the methods mentioned earlier including adding litter boxes, trying different litters, and changing litter box locations.

-If there is just one or two spots your cat uses inappropriately, try feeding them in that spot.
+If there are just one or two spots your cat uses inappropriately, try feeding them in that spot.
 Because cats do not like eliminating where they eat, they may not go back to that spot to mark.

 Common mistakes people make: